Marital Asset Division Attorneys Morris County, NJ

 While the court will always seek to rule in a fair and equitable manner, it is almost always better to settle these issues with your spouse with the help of our attorneys.
 The courts will not take into account many of your specific needs or desire to maintain possession of certain properties, while our attorneys will.
 We will work together with you to help you ensure whatever asset division agreement you reach properly takes into account your needs, and allows you to rebuild your life after your divorce from a position of security and stability.

 Contact our Morristown Division of Asset Attorneys Today

 At The Law Office of Jacobs Berger, our attorneys have extensive experience helping clients across Madison, Randolph, Tewksbury, Morristown, and the greater Morris County area to favorably and effectively divide marital assets during the divorce or mediation process.

-We help you determine which assets are marital property and which assets are separately properly, accurately value those marital assets, and ultimately settle your asset division agreement in the manner that best meets your specific needs and concerns.
+We help you determine which assets are marital property and which assets are separate property, accurately value those marital assets and ultimately settle your asset division agreement in the manner that best meets your specific needs and concerns.